What Knees and Camels Tell Us About Blessing

-When we bless people we are transporting what was given to us and bestowing them on others with our words or actions.
+We can also bless people when we transport what was given to us and bestow them on others with our words or actions.

 ...Freely you have received, freely give.

 Prayer—"Old Camel Knees"

 I conclude with this final revelation involving knees, blessings, and camels and that is prayer.
-Jerome a 4th-century priest and Bible historian wrote that James the brother of the Lord prayed so much that his knees became hardened and calloused like a camel's does from kneeling and has since been labeled "Old Camel Knees"
+Jerome a 4th-century priest and Bible historian wrote that James the brother of the Lord prayed so much that his knees became hardened and calloused like a camel's are from kneeling and has since been labeled "Old Camel Knees"

 What better way to bestow and obtain the blessings of God than to kneel before Him in prayer and intercession.